techservicesillinois/SecOps-Powershell-CISDSC/src/CISDSCResourceGeneration/plasterTemplates/NewBenchmarkCompositeResource/resource.documentation.md

 ```
 > [!NOTE]
 > `[string]` parameters with a number range specifies valid lengths.

+> [!NOTE]
+> The following parameters are mandatory if not added to the ExclusionList.
+This is because these values will always be organization specific so a default value is not appropriate.
+> `2315AccountsRenameadministratoraccount`,
+> `2316AccountsRenameguestaccount`,
+> `2376LegalNoticeCaption`,
+> `2375LegalNoticeText`
 ## Properties

 |Property |DefaultValue | Recommendation ID|Recommendation